iamchathu/flutter_auth_provider/README.md

 # flutter_auth_provider

-Simple but extensible authentication manager for Flutter.
+Simple and extensible authentication manager for apps built with Flutter.

 ## Getting started

+### Steps

-* Add the dependency.
+* Add as a dependency.
 * Implement the Stores.
-* Wire the store.
+* Connect the store to your views.

-### Concepts
+## Concepts

-#### 1. Stores
+### 1. Stores

-Stores are abstract classes which give you power to implement your own way of persisting authentication related data.
+Stores are abstract classes that allow you to implement your custom persistence layer for authentication related data.

-There are two Stores you will have to implement.
+You can implement your own authentication persistence logic by implementing the `Stores`.

-* AuthStore - This is generalized your user related data store.
-When you create implementation you can give the type or User object you going to store.
+* AuthStore - This is your user related data store.
+When you implement the AuthStore, you can also use a custom type for a User specified as a generic.
-* TokenStore - This store is to implement the way you store token and refresh token.
+* TokenStore - Implement how you store and refresh the token.

 Example implementation with `flutter-secure-storage`.